2007 – present (10 years)

-The group began a foray into the Japanese music scene in late 2010 under Nayutawave Records, a label part of Universal Music Group, with the Japanese remakes of their 2009 Korean hits "Genie" and "Gee."
-The group's debut Japanese album, Girls' Generation, released in June of 2011, is currently the highest selling album in Japan by a Korean group in Oricon history.
-It was certified Million by the RIAJ and made the group the second Korean artist to earn this achievement in Japan since Korean labelmate BoA's "Best of Soul" in 2005.
+The group began a foray into the Japanese music scene in late 2010 with Japanese remakes of their 2009 Korean hits "Genie" and "Gee."
+The group's debut Japanese album GIRLS' GENERATION was released on June 11, 2011.
+It is currently the highest selling album in Japan by a Korean group in Oricon history.
+It was certified Million by the RIAJ and made the group the second Korean artist to earn this achievement in Japan since Korean labelmate BoA's Best of Soul in 2005.

 In 2011, they returned to the Korean music scene with "The Boys", which was released in three languages: Korean, Japanese, and for the first time, English.
 In early 2012, the group performed "The Boys" on the late night talk show Late Show with David Letterman and on the daytime talk show Live! with Kelly, becoming the first Korean musical act to perform on each show, and the first Korean act to perform on syndicated television in the United States.
-In the same year, the group formed their first sub-unit, entitled Girls' Generation-TTS, or simply "TaeTiSeo", composed of members Taeyeon, Tiffany, and Seohyun.
-The subgroup's debut EP, "Twinkle", peaked at #136 on the Billboard 200, becoming the highest charting K-Pop album on the chart thus far.
+Taking advantage of the positive press, Girls' Generation released a repackage of their first album titled GIRLS' GENERATION ～The Boys～ on December 28, 2011.
+The repackage included "The Boys (Japanese Ver.)" and a special ballad called "Time Machine" as well as several remixes of previously released songs.

 In 2012, they made their Japanese comeback with their fourth Japanese single, "Paparazzi", taken from their upcoming second Japanese album.
-The song ranked high in various Japanese charts, including the Japan Hot 100 in which it peaked at the number one spot..
-Single Flower Power was be released on 14 November 2012.
-And their second Japanese album GIRLS' GENERATION II ～Girls & Peace～ was released on 28 November 2012 and includes the previous singles.
+The song ranked high in various Japanese charts, including the Japan Hot 100 in which it peaked at the number one spot.
+They later released their second single "Flower Power" on November 14, 2012.
+Their second Japanese album GIRLS' GENERATION II ～Girls & Peace～ was released on November 28, 2012.